cosinekitty/astronomy/source/js/README.md

 <a name="NextLunarApsis"></a>

 ## NextLunarApsis(apsis) ⇒ [<code>Apsis</code>](#Apsis)
+**Kind**: global function
+**Returns**: [<code>Apsis</code>](#Apsis) - The successor apogee for the given perigee, or the successor perigee for the given apogee.
+**Brief**: Finds the next lunar apsis (perigee or apogee) in a series.

 Given a lunar apsis returned by an initial call to [SearchLunarApsis](#SearchLunarApsis), or a previous call to `NextLunarApsis`, finds the next lunar apsis.
 If the given apsis is a perigee, this function finds the next apogee, and vice versa.

-**Kind**: global function
-**Returns**: [<code>Apsis</code>](#Apsis) - The successor apogee for the given perigee, or the successor perigee for the given apogee.

 | Param | Type | Description |
 | --- | --- | --- |